Enheduanna: Archaeological artifact

 In 1927, as part of excavations at Ur, British archaeologist Sir Leonard Woolley discovered an alabaster disk shattered into several pieces, which has since been reconstructed.
 The reverse side of the disk identifies Enheduanna as the wife of Nanna and daughter of Sargon of Akkad.
 The front side shows the high priestess standing in worship as what has been interpreted as a nude male figure pours a libation.
 Irene Winter states that "given the placement and attention to detail" of the central figure, "she has been identified as Enheduanna".
+The disc is now a major artifact in the Middle East Galleries at the Penn Museum.
+Museum staff have shown the disc to the museum's special guests, such as Neil Gaiman.
+Together with other items related to the priestess, it went on display for the 2022-2023 exhibit centered on her, She Who Wrote: Enheduanna and Women of Mesopotamia.

 Two seals bearing her name, belonging to her servants and dating to the Sargonic period, have been excavated at the Giparu at Ur.

 Two of the works attributed to Enheduanna, "The Exaltation of Inanna" and "Inanna and Ebih" have survived in numerous manuscripts due to their presence in the Decad, an advanced scribal curriculum in the First Babylonian Empire of the 18th and 17th centuries BCE.
 Black et al. suggest that "perhaps Enheduanna has survived in scribal literature" due to the "continuing fascination with the dynasty of her father Sargon of Akkad".
 However, ascribing her popularity to her father appears to be an example of Androcentrism bias in archaeology, given Enheduanna’s enduring position as the first credited author in human history.